 ( DiveSiteDirectory.co.uk )

-The reef attracts an enormous variety of sea life including jacks, tuna, blue lunar fusiliers, black snapper and lone barracuda that watch the reef from a distance.
+The reef attracts an enormous variety of sea life including jacks, tuna, blue lunar fusiliers, black snapper and lone giant barracuda watching the reef from a distance.

 Legend tells that a large arch at the southern end of the reef, some sixty metres below the surface, contains the sarcophagus of an unknown pharoah and divers have reported a coral encrusted rectangular shape near by.